How Much Does a Website Cost in Singapore in 2026?

 A developer or designer working solo or in a small team.
 Usually cheaper because they have lower overhead, they work from home or co-working spaces, and they're cutting out the middleman.

 What you get depends entirely on who you hire.
 Some freelancers are brilliant.
 Some are learning on your dime.
-You need to check their actual portfolio—not design mockups, but live sites they've built.
+You need to check their actual portfolio - not design mockups, but live sites they've built.
+We wrote a full guide on how to choose a web designer in Singapore if you want to know what to look for.

 You get a real person building your site, full ownership of your code, and a timeline that makes sense (not 8-12 weeks for a simple site).
 Our clients typically get a site in 2-4 weeks.